hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 ### Migration from `apikey` authentication

-The `apikey` authentication can work in parallel with the JWT authentication to call the REST API endpoints together with the JWT token. call the REST API endpoints together with the JWT token.
+The `apikey` authentication can work in parallel with the JWT authentication to call the REST API endpoints together with the JWT token.

 The migration from apikey authentication to jwt authentication is possible and can be performed as follows: